Code-Institute-Submissions/MilestoneProject-5/README.md

     - **HTML**: The language used to create  and add the content to the website

  - [CSS](https://en.wikipedia.org/wiki/CSS)
-    - **CSS**:The language to desing the page and add the stylish to HTML content
+    - **CSS**: The language to desing the page and add the stylish to HTML content

  - [BootstrapFrameworks](https://getbootstrap.com/)
     - **Bootstrap frameworks**: Build fast, responsive sites with design and responsive mobile-first sites.